A Hardware Description Language SimpleCPUv1a

 endmodule

-I tried to follow on from the MUX example and use the "select" instructions to switch between the inverted and non-inverted input, when performing the 2s complement.
+I tried to follow on from the MUX example and use the "select" instructions to switch between the inverted and non-inverted input i.e. 2s complement conversion.
 When performing addition the result of two n-bit numbers will be n+1 bits i.e. there could be a carry.
-In VHDL bit-widths must match, therefore, you need to pad with a leading zero.
+In VHDL bus bit-widths must match, therefore, you need to pad buses with a leading zero i.e. for the sign bit.
 This is achieve in VHDL using the concatenation operator "&".
-Note, in Verilog concatenation is performed using "{ }" e.g. {0, A}, if bus sizes do not match, the shorter bus will be automatically sign-extended.
-Note, interesting that in Verilog you do not define how ADD s performed i.e. signed or unsigned etc. From these HDL descriptions the Xilinx ISE tools can create an RTL schemtic, as shown in figure 6.
+Note, in Verilog concatenation is performed using "{ }" e.g. {0, A}.
+In Verilog if bus sizes do not match, the shorter bus will be automatically sign-extended.
+Note, interestingly in Verilog you do not define how ADD is performed i.e. signed or unsigned etc. From these HDL descriptions the Xilinx ISE tools can create an RTL schemtic, as shown in figure 6.
 A waveform diagram of this component in action is shown in figure 7 below.

 Figure 6 : ADDSUB schematic